cowrie/cowrie/docs/EVENT_PIPELINE.rst

 **************************

 No configuration changes
-    Plugin selection, loading, and configuration are untouched;
+    Plugin selection and configuration are untouched;
-    ``cowrie_plugin.py`` builds the same plugin list and hands it to the dispatcher.
+    ``cowrie.core.output.load_plugins()`` builds the same plugin list and the application container hands it to the dispatcher.
 An upgrade is a restart.

 Plugin failure handling
     ``write()`` exceptions are caught per plugin and rate-limited (first